 - Uninsured Motorist

-Motorcycle Travel Insurance in Europe
+International Motorcycle Insurance in Europe

-When traveling to Europe, American, and Canadian citizens will need to purchase temporary motorcycle “Green Card” insurance.
+When traveling to Europe, American, and Canadian citizens will need to purchase a temporary motorcycle “Green Card” insurance.
 This policy will cover you for the duration of your trip and will meet foreign regulations for tourists.
 You’ll need to purchase temporary liability coverage for the number of months you’ll be traveling and you may also consider purchasing bodily injury, collision or comprehensive coverage.
 Additionally, it’s important to note that many foreign policies cannot be purchased internationally, so you must contact a local insurance broker in the European country you’ll travel to.

 When purchasing insurance packages for foreign touring, it is important to consider your comfort level as a driver – be honest with yourself!
 If you are nervous about the tour, or you occasionally experience a lack of focus or heightened anxiety while driving, you may be more likely to be involved in an accident in foreign territory due to a combination of factors, including new surroundings, new road laws, and new sights.